ks-1180/art-style-challenge/README.md

 Again, this is only needed for the face extraction tool to build your own dataset.

 ### Usage
 - `generate_styles.ipynb`: presents and generate results of the trained StyleGANs models.
-To test, upload trained models on drive and adjust the path.
-- To use set Parameters as described and shown in the notebook and change paths accordingly.
-First upload a
+To test, upload trained models and base model on drive and adjust the source paths.
+Set parameters as described in the notebook and generate images.
-- `evaluate_model.ipynb`
-- `extract_faces.ipynb`
+- `evaluate_model.ipynb`: is used to evaluate the models performance and visualize the trainings prozess.
+Result are located in the images folder.
+- Again upload the models and adjust the paths.
+- `extract_faces.ipynb`: semi-automates the dataset building process.
+Faces can be cropped from videos or image folders using either a face detector for realistic styles or cartoony styles.

 ### Intermediate Results
+Styles produced by `generate_styles.ipynb` (more to come):
 <p align="center">
   <img src="images/art_styles.png" alt="art_styles_example" width=80% height=80%>
 </p>
 note: unfortunatly, I trained the fire emblem models in different resolutions.
 Examples will follow later.

+Visualization of training process (`evaluate_model.ipynb`)

 ## Timeline